 Naturally, like every human being on this planet, I have a biological father and mother whose genes and personal connections with one another have made it possible for me to be born and to exist.

-Birth Mom (BM) – this is my preferred technical term for the mother who gave birth to me, though sometimes when I’m speaking about her (may she RIP), I may refer to her in shorthand as BM or Mama.
+Birth Mom (BM) or Bio Mom – these are my preferred technical terms for the mother who gave birth to me, though sometimes, when I’m speaking about her (may she RIP), I may refer to her in shorthand as BM or Mama.
 In my heart, she’s known to me as Mama or Mama Bear.

 LEGAL / BIRTH CERTIFICATE FATHER

-Legal / Birth Certificate Father (BCF) – by legal definition, this means he is the man my mother was married to when I was born, and in the eyes of the law there was no other father figure in the picture to contest paternity.
+Legal / Birth Certificate Father (BCF) – By legal definition, this means he is the man my mother was married to when I was born.
+In the eyes of the law, there was no other father figure to contest paternity.
 Therefore, the Commonwealth of Virginia put on my birth certificate the name of the man my mother was married to, and his last name is the one I still legally carry to this day.
 When writing, it’s easiest for me to just say BCF, but I will also use legal father as well.

 Please Note: In the past, some have confused this Legal Father term with Adopted Father.
 These parent types are similar in their technical sense as fathers with legal bearing.
 However, an Adopted Father will have adoption papers to show they’ve gone through the court system to establish their parental rights.
 A Legal Birth Certificate Father doesn’t require a judge’s approval for their parental rights status, because he’s married to the child(ren)’s mother at the time of the birth of the child(ren) in question, unless paternity and/or parental rights are otherwise challenged by another individual or entity through the court system.